 In this 50- or 80-minute session, students will learn the basic functions of the online reference manager, RefWorks.
 They will learn how to set up a free account, gather references from databases, organize them in folders, and produce bibliographies in the citation style of their choice. **This will be a hands-on workshop, if the class meets in a computer lab or can meet in the Willis Library.**

-Presented by the OFFICE OF RESEARCH CONSULTING:
+Presented by the OFFICE OF DIVERSITY AND INCLUSION: